rootdraws/district0x-Grant-Farms/README.md

 .:.

 Upon further reflection, it seems like I ought to execute these challenges myself first, before creating a community, and DAO fund, because I only want to manage a community like that with other competent people who share responsibility for that leadership, and alleviate the load of responsibilities needed in order to make this project a remarkable training tool.

+I think that the ideas behind this system are pieces that I'd like to explore once I develop my own iteration of these projects first more throughly.
+I would also like to have some kind of partner or team to help orchestrate and execute things, because

+Being a Community Gardener, is likely a full time job.
+In addition to that, orchestrating the Community Gardeners -- seems like one of those positions that you don't really think is a position, but then it is, because you end up having to explain lots of things or train people, or resolve disputes, or whatever else.

+I think I may have gotten excited about the possibilities for the project, when it may be best for me to just focus on executing my own community garden plots, outside of the context of this larger utility.
+12/9/2020.